new construction

 Tiny / Compact Structures *

-Many of the companies listed above offer one or two options for small dwellings, while the following companies specialize in small structures:
+Many of the companies listed above offer one or two options for small dwellings, while the following companies specialize in small structures (some of which are mobile):

 Ecopods (based in Ontario, Canada)